top of page

 Walking Advice

-Based on our shared experiences over the last ten years, we have put together a comprehensive advice section to help you prepare and train and have the best experience possible on the day itself.
+Based on our shared experiences over the years, we have put together a comprehensive advice section to help you prepare and train and have the best experience possible on the day itself.
 For nutritional information on how best to fuel your body before, during and after the walk, read this advice from nutritionist Jane Webber.

 Footwear